-- Where to Get Support (https://svsh.berkeley.edu/support/downloadable-resources) Quick Guides for Students and Employees for any student needing assistance with sexual harassment and sexual violence. - This Responsible Employee Quick Guide (https://svsh.berkeley.edu/sites/default/files /responsible_employee_quick_guide_spring_2021_1.pdf) is useful for GSIs to understand their obligations as Responsible Employees, including how to best respond to a disclosure in a trauma-informed way and how to report to Title IX (OPHD).
+- Where to Get Support Quick Guides for Students and Employees for any student needing assistance with sexual harassment and sexual violence. - This Responsible Employee Quick Guide is useful for GSIs to understand their obligations as Responsible Employees, including how to best respond to a disclosure in a trauma-informed way and how to report to Title IX (OPHD). - The OPHD reporting quick guide provides key information about reporting discrimination and harassment, including sexual violence and sexual harassment, and hate and bias incidents.